 Video and Streaming Media Development Challenges

 But what about cases where secure video is a necessity?
 Some access control systems are required to be disconnected from the public cloud.
 Having data on-premises without internet access will always be the most secure method.
-Specific use cases, like military and defense systems, may dictate privacy and regulatory compliance, limiting access to on-site use without the convenience and ability to log in remotely.
+Specific use cases, like health care systems, may dictate privacy and regulatory compliance, limiting access to on-site use without the convenience and ability to log in remotely.

 These use cases bring up the challenge of the public cloud — your data transfers on unknown networks to the cloud.
 Malicious players anywhere in the world could read bits off the wire and decrypt without penetrating the cloud provider.